caracolazuldev/golang/README.md

     user: go
     volumes:
       - go-modules:/go/pkg
+      - go-cache:/home/go/.cache
       - .:/go/src/${APP_NAME:-my-app}
     working_dir: /go/src/${APP_NAME:-my-app}

 volumes:
   go-modules:
+  go-cache:
 ```

-Note the persistent volume to hold fetched packages.
+Note the persistent volumes to hold fetched packages and caches.
+Build time will be significantly higher without a persistent cache: do not overlook!

 Note the `APP_NAME` environment variable.
 This will also be the name of the output library or executable.